phalcon-orphanage/docs/en/reference/models-cache.rst

         echo $customer->name, "\n";
     }

-A customer may have one or more bills, this means that the customer may be unnecessarily more than once.
+A customer may have one or more bills so, in this example, the same customer record may be unnecessarily queried several times.
-To avoid this, we could mark the relationship as reusable, this way, we tell the ORM to automatically reuse the records instead of re-querying them again and again:
+To avoid this, we could mark the relationship as reusable; by doing so, we tell the ORM to automatically reuse the records from memory instead of re-querying them again and again:

 .. code-block:: php